alyulina/slurm/README.md

-.sh scripts used to submit jobs
+Scripts used to submit jobs